Medicine and Human Rights

 Equality, Quality, Social Responsibility: as we expressed in the "Manifesto for a Human Rights-based Medicine" these are principles that should guide health systems.

 "All human beings are born free and equal in dignity and rights."
-Recognizing this principle "constitutes the foundation of freedom, justice and peace in the world."Universal Declaration of Human Rights, Paris, 10th December 1948, Preamble and Article 1
+Recognising this principle "constitutes the foundation of freedom, justice and peace in the world."Universal Declaration of Human Rights, Paris, 10th December 1948, Preamble and Article 1

 This is why, every day, we practice medicine based on the principles of: